nnarushvili/freesharedraw/README.md

 8. Right click on the project and select "run"
 9. The project should be accessible now to your local machine and the machines on the same network

+Feel free to use this anywhere without concern.

 If you have any questions, open an issue or contact me at: nikaert243@gmail.com